rathiram1978/GitDocumentation/index.rst

 Welcome to the introduction to *coding* and *documentation*!
 This is going to be a demo on seamless integration with git using ``Sphinx`` and ``python`` **Lets play around**
+Want to see if this change is showing up in readthedocs

 .. toctree::